ircdocs/parser-tests/README.md

 ## Testing

-There are two included tests used to test these vectors, the Pyython and Golang programs.
+There are two included tests used to test these vectors, the Python and Golang programs.

 ### Python